A pioneering engine in the last days of steam on BR

 31 years serving the LMS and British Railways

 The ‘Jubilee’ class of locomotive was designed by Sir William Stanier on his arrival at the London Midland and Scottish Railway.
-During his review of locomotive requirements he found that the company required a locomotive capable of hauling fast secondary express passenger services between major cities but where loading gauge restrictions may exclude his newly built 4-6-2 Pacific Princess Royal class engines.
-This class of engine was derived from an older class of engine known as the Patriot Class which had been designed by his predecessor, Henry Fowler.
+During his review of locomotive requirements, he found that the company required a locomotive capable of hauling fast secondary express passenger services between major cities but where loading gauge restrictions may exclude his newly built 4-6-2 Pacific Princess Royal class engines.
+This class of engine was derived from an older class of engine known as the Patriot Class which had been designed by his predecessor, Henry Fowler

 On introduction to service, they did not impress either the management or the footplate crews and they initially gained a reputation for being poor steamers.
 After various tests and modifications to improve the boiler design, however, they became efficient performers and the class survived until within 12 months of the end of steam on British Railways, the last being withdrawn from traffic in October 1967.
 The class became known as Jubilees, after the first of the class was named ‘Silver Jubilee’ to coincide with celebrations to mark King George V’s 25th anniversary on the throne.

 As no. 5596, ‘Bahamas’ was built in the Scottish area of the LMS by the North British Locomotive Company and entered service with the London Midland & Scottish Railway in January 1935.
 The engine was initially allocated to Crewe before moving on to various sheds around the English area of the LMS including Carlisle Kingmoor, Grimethorpe and Millhouses in Sheffield.
 Finally, no.45596 (as it had become by then under BR) was allocated to Stockport Edgeley in 1962.
-The engine remained here for four years and after hauling a number of enthusiast’s specials was withdrawn from traffic.
+The engine remained here for four years and after hauling several enthusiast’s specials was withdrawn from traffic.

 Down but not out

 Rather than being sent for scrap however, the loco remained at the back of the shed until purchased by the Stockport (Bahamas) Locomotive Society in mid 1967.
-The engine then moved to the Hunslet Engine Company in Leeds for overhaul and was restored to service in LMS Crimson Lake Livery.
+The engine then moved to the Hunslet Engine Company in Leeds for overhaul and was restored to service in LMS Crimson Lake Livery

 During 2012 a successful application was made to the Heritage Lottery Fund to enable the overhaul of ‘Bahamas’ to be undertaken by contractors and thus speed the process of its return to working order.
 By December 2013 work had commenced on the boiler, wheels and frames at the Tyseley Locomotive Works in Birmingham with work on the tender and small parts at Ingrow Loco.

-The Oxenhope – Carlisle railtour was repeated in February 2020 but the Spring Steam Gala was the engines last steaming before the COVID-19 restrictions were imposed.
+The Oxenhope – Carlisle railtour was repeated in February 2020, but the Spring Steam Gala was the engine’s last steaming before the COVID-19 restrictions were imposed